manifest-network/manifest-ledger/network/manifest-1/POST_GENESIS.md

 - #### Submit creation transaction
   `manifestd tx poa create-validator path/to/validator.json --from keyname`

-**Following these instructions, your validator will be put into a queue for the chain admins to accept or reject.
-Once accepted, you will be a validator on the network.
+**Following these instructions, your validator will be put into a queue for the chain admins to accept or reject.**.
+You can view this queue by running `manifestd q poa pending-validators`.

-The chain admin's will set your amount if they accept.**
+If accepted, you will become a validator on the network with the PoA admin's desired power for you.